Lake Winnipeg North Basin: https://weather.gc.ca/marine/forecast_e.html?mapID=04&siteID=16300

 I turned off all the boat's equipment by shutting down the power and ran the radio's dc cable directly from one of the deep cycle marine batteries.
 The overhead flashlight lights up the radio bench.
 With virtually no QRM from onboard systems or infrastructure noise the DX results were truly amazing.

-It is a pleasure to have met you and I am looking forward to working old friends, new quality contacts and meet new friends ON THE AIR!
+Thanks AGN for visiting me here.
+It is a pleasure to have met you on and I am looking forward to working old friends, new quality contacts and meet new friends ON THE AIR!

 HOME QTH: November 23, 2012.
 Spiderbeam 5 Band HD at 18.3m height.